coleifer/huey/docs/getting-started.rst

 The above example shows the API for writing "tasks" that are executed by the queue consumer -- simply decorate the code you want executed by the consumer with the :py:meth:`~Huey.task` decorator and when it is called, the main process will return *immediately* after enqueueing the function call.
+In a separate process, the consumer will see the new message and run the function.

-The main executable is very simple.
+Our main executable is very simple.
 It imports both the configuration **and** the tasks - this is to ensure that when we run the consumer by pointing it at the configuration, the tasks are also imported and loaded into memory.